MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 To avoid scenarios where comments might be tied back to the respondent, comments for filtered groups aren't visible or searchable until survey responses (not comments) meet this number.

+### Default setting

-Glint’s default Comments Search Threshold is 10.
+Viva Glint’s default Comments Search Threshold is 10.

 ### Example